cubevlmu/HTMLParser/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
 Original code is under Apache2.0 License.
-See `docs\HTTPParser-LICENSE.txt` for more information.
+See `docs\HTMLParser-LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>